 After: B2B Saas | Technology Guru | Sales Professional

-- Your Job Description – As you get into the meat of your profile, it’s important to continue providing as much detail as possible.
+As you get into the meat of your profile, it’s important to continue providing as much detail as possible.
 The information in your work history should ideally match what is on your resume.
-Far too often, people create profiles and simply list their job without any context.
-Especially if your job title is as ambiguous as “Account Manager”, you want to add metrics, responsibilities, and accomplishments to paint a picture for the reader (keep those keywords in mind!).
+Far too often, people create profiles and simply list their job, or even their company’s summary, without any context.
+You want to add specific metrics, responsibilities, and accomplishments to paint a picture for the reader, especially if you have a more generic job title, like “Account Manager” or “Marketing Coordinator” which can entail different responsibilities at different companies.

-- Posting on Linkedin – Keep your posts professional.
+Keep your posts professional.
 I repeat, keep your posts professional.
 No, you don’t have to write a status about something dry and boring, but refrain from sharing those random selfies that belong on Snapchat or uncensored rants about your terrible day at work.
-Use statuses you elevate your brand.
+Use statuses to elevate your brand.
 Post content or articles that reflect your personality and that are engaging for others to read.
-And hey, the more shares and comments your posts get, the more exposure you get across different connections!
+The more shares and comments your posts get, the more exposure you get across different connections!

 Depending on your goals with your profile, you can take these tips and spin them however you please.
 Whether you are on the job market, hiring for your own company, or simply want to build a profile that attracts a professional network, take a quick scan on your page right now and see what pieces you can polish.
 And for gosh sakes, if you don’t have a Linkedin, it’s about time you make one!